Online Master’s in Communication Disorders Programs – Including Speech Pathology in 2023

-A particularly rewarding area of graduate-level communications, the Master's in Communicative Disorders (MCD) degree program prepares students to work with children and adults who struggle to communicate in both verbal and non-verbal ways.
+An advantageous area of graduate-level communications, the Master's in Communicative Disorders (MCD) degree program prepares students to work with children and adults who struggle to communicate verbally and nonverbally.
 These include language disorders, speech sound disorders, stuttering, and social communication disorders.
 Disorders of this type can be caused by many things, including brain trauma, autism, intellectual or developmental disabilities, and more.
 Students enrolled in an MCD program learn via academic courses and clinical experiences.
-Research is often emphasized as well, as graduates of this type of program often go on to work in clinical settings.
+Research is also often emphasized, as graduates of this type of program often go on to work in clinical settings.

 The following career titles are available to those who hold a Master's in Communicative Disorders: